Japanese Communist Party: Zenith

 Over the remainder of the 1960s, the Kōza Ha was able to purge many members from the Rōnō Ha faction, and others, dissatisfied with JCP policies, quit the party of their own accord.
 Miyamoto was able to cement his control over the party and reigned as party chairman all the way until 1982.
 Meanwhile, the party's membership continued to grow rapidly, and the party began to make steady gains at the ballot box, winning more and more seats in the National Diet.
 By the mid-1960s, the United States Department of State estimated party membership to be approximately 120,000 (0.2% of the working-age population), Miyamoto reported a membership above 100,000 in 1964, and the party had acquired around 300,000 members by 1970.

 The JCP's vote totals in the prefectural assemblies doubled between the 1959 and 1963 elections and their seats rose from 12 to 22 despite running 200 fewer candidates.
 The JCP's vote totals and seats in city council elections rose from 509,069 to 880,991 votes and 218 to 369 seats.
 Their vote totals in the town council elections doubled and their seats rose from 168 to 314.
 The JCP's revenue of $9 million in 1969, was larger than all of the other parties except for the LDP.

-In the 1972 general election, the JCP won an astonishing 38 seats in the Diet, surpassing its 1949 high of 35 and signaling the party's full recovery from the disastrous militant line of the early 1950s.
+In the 1972 Japanese general election, the JCP won an astonishing 38 seats in the Diet, surpassing its 1949 high of 35 and signaling the party's full recovery from the disastrous militant line of the early 1950s.
 Party membership continued to grow in the 1970s, albeit at a slower rate than in the 1960s, reaching approximately 500,000 members by 1980.
 By the 1970s the JCP was the largest non-ruling communist party in the world.